laxatzi/100-days-of-code/log.md

 **Today's Progress**:

 Added  admin, categories and user pages.
 Tested for responsiveness and bugs.
 Finished the BS4 dashboard Blogen project based on a bradtraversy tutorial.

+###  Day 30: March 16 Saturday

+**Today's Progress**:

+Completed flexboxfrogy.com game along with the greengarden.com game.
+A funny way to learn the fundamentals of Flexbox and CSS Grid.
+Following along the Wes Bos flexbox.io tutorial.
+Learn a couple of interesting articles in medium about managing time and work life balance.